-The first East African Vintage Car Rally, held during the weekend ever a route from Nairobi to Mombasa, attracted 19 entries.
+Background: The first East African Vintage Car Rally, held during the weekend ever a route from Nairobi to Mombasa, attracted 19 entries.
 The event was organised by the East African Vintage Car Club as a dress rehearsal for the international vintage rally to be held in 1976 to celebrate the first run by a motor car from Nairobi to Mombasa.

 In August 1926, the late Mr. Lionel Galton-Fenzi, with his passenger, Captain Gethin, made the trip in a Rilley Redwing.
 For part of their journey there was not even a track, and they had to hack their way through dense bush.

 The very same Riley Redwing which the two men travelled in, was the first veteran to be flagged away outside Nairobi's Hotel Inter-Continental by Kenya's Commissioner of Police, Mr. Bernard Hings.
 This time the driver was Mr. Derek Gates, Chief Executive of the East African Automobile Association.